AbhayVAshokan/React-Challenges/4. randomuser-api-table/README.md

 <img src="../.github/.images/randomuserapi-table.jpg" alt="randomuser-api table" width="60%" />

-Well, that's the easy part.
-The table must have a search feature to filter out the users based on the search input (name, gender, email).
-The user can click on the table headers to sort according to the selected column (ascending and descending).
+Make an API call to [https://randomuser.me/api?results=500](https://randomuser.me/api?results=500) on first render.
+It will return a JSON array of 500 random users.
+Display selected fields of each user in the form of a table.

+Add a search field to the table.
+When the user enters a search term, filter out the users based on their name, gender, or email id.

+Make the column headers of the table as a sorting button.
+It must be able to sort it in ascending as well as descending order.

 The users must have the provision to select multiple rows, and export it as csv.